vasilyyaremchuk/weather/README.md

 The main page uses [templates/weather/index.html.twig](templates/weather/index.html.twig).
 This template is extended by [templates/base.html.twig](templates/base.html.twig).

+In the base.html.twig we use Bootstrap loaded externally to have some basic styling.
+But in the production case we should setup style compilation and minification in the application, say, with gulp or webpack.
+Also, we can use Tailwind CSS (see https://tailwindcss.com/docs/installation/framework-guides/symfony) or other CSS framework.
+And as the best practice we can setup Storybook to handle with UI components.

 ### ErrorController

 We need it to show some end user friendly error messages.